 About me

-My name is Alan Gryniewicz and I'm a self-taught Software Developer from Bristol in the United Kingdom.
-I've been working as a professional programmer for over 10 years now.
+My name is Alan Gryniewicz and I'm a self-taught Software Developer and Architect from the south west of the United Kingdom.
+I've been working as a professional programmer for a couple of decades now.

-I have also been a Certified Scrum Master alongside my development role.
+I was also a Certified Scrum Master for a while.
 I'm very interested in getting teams of developers working together happily.
 A hard-working lone developer can achieve wonders.
 A small team with a positive attitude and synced up like a hive mind can perform miracles!

-My lifelong obsession with technology began in the late 80's when I got my hands on a Commodore VIC-20.
+My lifelong obsession with technology began in the late 1980's when I got my hands on a Commodore VIC-20.
 This was closely followed by a Sinclair ZX Spectrum +2.
 I "typed in" pages of code on both machines, although most of it never worked and the syntax was indecipherable to me at that time.
+Possibly as a result of that..
 I played a lot of games!
 Towards the end of the commercial lifetime of the Spectrum I began to discover the European demoscene and became fascinated by the quality of the demos being produced on the now aging hardware.

-In the 90's I had both a Commodore Amiga A600 and A1200.
-Despite playing copious amounts of games, I couldn't wait to get my hands on some Amiga demos.
+In the 1990's I had both a Commodore Amiga A600 and A1200.
+Despite still playing copious amounts of games, I couldn't wait to get my hands on some Amiga demos.
 The Amiga was arguably the flagship demo platform of the era.

 I even got together with some like-minded individuals and we formed our own demoscene group called Area 51.
 We were not elite demo coders by any stretch of the imagination but we did release some productions we were proud of and had some fun times.
 Our main focus was a disk magazine called Beyond The Frontier which we created collectively.